Results: Patient with breast cancer and a somatic (tumour) PIK3CA variant

 Management of the current cancer

-- Alpelisib combined with fulvestrant is recommended for treating patients with ER-positive, HER2-negative, PIK3CA-mutated advanced breast cancer who have progressed after treatment with a CDK4/6 inhibitor and letrozole.
+- Alpelisib combined with fulvestrant is recommended by NICE as an option for treating patients with ER-positive, HER2-negative, PIK3CA-mutated advanced breast cancer who have progressed after treatment with a CDK4/6 inhibitor and an aromatase inhibitor.

 - Testing for somatic (tumour) PIK3CA variants is available through the National Genomic Test Directory for cancer via test code M3.6.